megphillips91/charter-boat-bookings-dep/readme.txt

 **Schedule Reminders:** Daily charter schedule emails to the captain so keeping track of your charter schedule has never been easier.
 Email shows the schedule for the upcoming 5 days of charter with links to the customers email so contact is simple.
 Charters show up on your email schedule two days prior to the customer final balance due date and show whether the balance is paid or pending.

 **Of course it does that:**
+* looks great and works great on mobile
 * unlimited bookings
+* unlimited users - admin or shop manager or agents - there is no limit
+* invoicing, reporting, projecting sales
+* promo codes, pricing management, inventory management
+* your choice of payment gateway
 * double bookings or overbooking is not allowed and charters that are not available cannot be purchased
 * shows availability calendar
 * customer balance due reminder notification